VIRVE: Technology

 The technology for VIRVE has been developed by Nokia and the construction was overseen by the Ministry of Internal Affairs.
-The system uses the frequency band of 380–400 megahertz, which is lower than GSM.
+The Terrestrial Trunked Radio-based system uses the frequency band of 380–400 megahertz, which is lower than GSM.
 Due to the lower frequency band fewer base stations are needed.
-Digital VIRVE is encrypted, unlike its analog counterparts, and it has unified all previous authority networks into one network.
+Unlike its analog counterparts, Digital VIRVE is encrypted though it suffers the same backdoor security issue all Tetra have in common, and it has unified all previous authority networks into one network.
 The network makes it possible to transfer pictures and the same digital services as the GSM network.
 Furthermore, the network has a group call service that enables fast and efficient communication in a group of users.
 The expected number of clients in the network is 50,000.
 In July 2009 the number was 31,000.
 The power of the base stations is set to 25 watts, in vehicular devices it is 10 watts and in portable devices 0.5–3 watts.

 The network is separated into groups that can be modified in according to the needs of the operation at hand.
 The network is used by security officials: the police, rescue services, customs, border guard, social- and health department and the Finnish Defence Forces.
 Authorities can also allow access to the network for other personnel separately for a limited amount of time, under contract or limited to certain events.

 VIRVE is controlled and upheld by Suomen Erillisverkot Oy (State Security Networks Ltd.), which is owned by the State of Finland in whole.

 The current TETRA-based network will be replaced by 4G/5G-based network starting in 2022 and current TETRA-based network is estimated to be available until 2025.
 Procurement process has started in spring 2019.